Skip to content

 Difference 2: Barbell Deadlifts Will Be Better for Pulling Strength

 If you’re brand new to deadlifts, then you can absolutely gain strength from dumbbell deadlifts.
-Intermediate lifters can also gain a strength benefit with dumbbell deadlifts when they’re performed for higher rep sets that are often performed in circuits.
+Intermediate lifters can also gain a strength benefit with dumbbell deadlifts when performed for higher rep sets that are often performed in circuits.

 So please, don’t think you can’t gain strength with dumbbell deadlifts.
 In fact, dumbbell deadlifts can be awesome tools for building general lower body and pulling strength due to their setup.